 The idea for Romeo and Juliet as ballet came originally from Sergei Radlov, the Artistic Director of the Kirov (now the Mariinsky) around 1934.
 He developed the scenario together with theatre critic Adrian Piotrovsky and commissioned the music from one of his favorite Chess partners: Sergei Prokofiev (who had never before composed for a full-length ballet).

-Prokofiev finished the score on September, 1935 but the production was stalled when the communist regime demanded it be given a happy ending.
-Having shaped his score to match Radlov’s interpretation of the Shakespearean play Prokofiev was unhappy with this imposition.
+Prokofiev finished the score on September, 1935 but the production was stalled when the communist regime did not accept the happy ending he had added to the score*.

 The Bolshoi toured London for the first time and staged Lavrovsky’s Romeo and Juliet in the Covent Garden Stage (October 3, 1956) to great acclaim.
 Margot Fonteyn expressed she had “never seen anything like it” and budding choreographer John Cranko was so inspired by the ballet that he soon started to plan his own version.